estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 So, the people in charge of hosting these enterprise app **can make changes to the files, enabling features implemented with Web Components**.

-On the other hand, apps like [academind.com](https://academind.com/) are considered regular apps, not enterprise ones, because the same app is delivered to everyone who enters to https://academind.com/, and there aren't any other online teaching companies using the same app.
+On the other hand, apps like [academind.com](https://academind.com/) are considered regular aps, not enterprise ones, because the same app is delivered to everyone who enters to https://academind.com/, and there aren't any other online teaching companies using the same one.